NPTC Group of College’s and its locality are steeped in History

-Is located in the village of Mumbles on the Gower Peninsula, an area of outstanding natural beauty with 25 miles of coastline with Mumbles at its head and the early Norman castle situated on a hilltop overlooking Swansea Bay.
+It is located in the village of Mumbles on the Gower Peninsula, an area of outstanding natural beauty with 25 miles of coastline with Mumbles at its head and the early Norman castle situated on a hilltop overlooking Swansea Bay.

-Mumbles and its Pier
+Mumbles and the Pier

 This is the view from Oystermouth Castle of the bustling seaside town, Mumbles; also referred to as ‘the gateway to the Gower Peninsula’.